OSC/ondemand/README.md

 #
 OOD_AUTH_TYPE='Basic'

+# Any extended authentication Apache directives separated by newlines
+# Example: OOD_AUTH_EXTEND='AuthName "private"\nAuthBasicProvider ldap\nAuthLDAPURL ldap://ldap.host/o=ctx'
+# Blank: No extended directives will be added to the config
+OOD_AUTH_EXTEND=''

 # Redirect user to this URI if fail to map to system level user
 # Blank: Removes the redirection upon a failed user mapping
 #